cockroachdb/docs/v19.2/import.md

 ## Performance

-All nodes are used during the import job, which means all nodes' CPU and RAM will be partially consumed by the `IMPORT` task in addition to serving normal traffic.
+- All nodes are used during the import job, which means all nodes' CPU and RAM will be partially consumed by the `IMPORT` task in addition to serving normal traffic.
+- To improve performance, import at least as many files as you have nodes (i.e., there is at least one file for each node to import) to increase parallelism.
+- To further improve performance, order the data in the imported files by [primary key](primary-key.html) and ensure the primary keys do not overlap between files.

 ## Viewing and controlling import jobs